 What is JDBC Specification?

 A JDBC Specification is a document, it contains information needed for programmers and vendors to implement the JDBC drivers.

 Programmer reads the specification to develop the applications and a vendor reads the specification to implement the drivers.

 There are four types of JDBC drivers available in the market:

 - Native-API Driver (Type-2)

-This type-1 driver is used to connect the data base with the help of ODBC API.
-Hence it is called as JDBC-ODBC bridge driver.
+This type-1 driver is used to connect the database with the help of the ODBC API.
+Hence it is called a JDBC-ODBC bridge driver.

 Loading the drivers is nothing but creating an object of appropriate Driver class.
 In order to load the drivers we have two ways, they are: